quixio/quix-streams/docs/publish.md

     stream.Parameters.Buffer.BufferTimeout = 1000;
     ```

-The following buffer configuration will send data every 100ms window or if critical data arrives:
+The following buffer configuration will publish data every 100ms window or if critical data is added to it:

 === "Python"